damiannelus/day_in_todoist_visualization/README.md

 2. ✅ ~~Display agents and let them flow;~~
 3. ✅ ~~Stub "floor" agents (in the future - tasks that miss the due date)~~
 4. ✅ ~~Animate "floor" and existing agents.~~
-5. Write tests
+5. ✅ ~~Write tests~~
+6. Hooks vs regular checks.
-6. Add task and project models.
+7. Add task and project models.
-7. Test task and project models.
+8. Test task and project models.
-8. Obtain data from the Todoist and map to local models.
+9. Obtain data from the Todoist and map to local models.